-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 - Take your medicine as directed.
-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
-Tell him if you are allergic to any medicine.
+Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Manage your contact dermatitis:
+Manage contact dermatitis:

-- Take short baths or showers: Bathe or shower in lukewarm water.
-Add oatmeal, baking soda, or cornstarch to the bath water to help reduce skin irritation.
+- Take short baths or showers in cool water.
+Use mild soap or soap-free cleansers.
+Add oatmeal, baking soda, or cornstarch to the bath water to help decrease skin irritation.

-Follow up with your primary healthcare provider as directed:
+Follow up with your healthcare provider or dermatologist in 2 to 3 days:

 Write down your questions so you remember to ask them during your visits.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2018 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.